mongodb/specifications/source/command-monitoring/tests/README.rst

 for simplicity the tests specify all expected values as doubles.
 Server 'ok' values of integers MUST be converted to doubles for comparison with the expected values.

+Batch Size
+^^^^^^^^^^

+On server versions 3.1 and higher, batch size when used in conjunction with limit is no longer needed to be adjusted to the number of remaining documents.
+The driver MAY choose to use either the legacy adjusted value OR the original supplied value for batch size in this case.

 Additional Values
 `````````````````